Spiking Neural Network Architecture Search: A Survey: Background

 \subsubsection{Training Approaches}

 Synaptic plasticity underpins learning in biological brains, with connection strengths changing over time \cite{abbott2000synaptic}.
 SNNs aim to mimic this but face unique training challenges.
 The non-differentiable spike function complicates traditional backpropagation methods \cite{shrestha2019review}.
 Furthermore, training deep SNNs with multi-layer learning is particularly challenging, often resulting in learning being confined to a single layer in many SNNs \cite{masquelier2007unsupervised, beyeler2013categorization, tavanaei2016acquisition}.
-While progress has been made with two-layer \cite{gutig2014spike, memmesheimer2014learning, anwani2015normad} and recurrent SNNs \cite{gilra2017predicting, nicola2017supervised}, training deeper networks remains difficult.
-Hidden layers are crucial for tackling complex real-world problems, making this a key hurdle to overcome \cite{neftci2019surrogate}.